To start the registration process owner of the horse must be a full member.

 You can either send a check with your membership application and/or registration applications or you can make ONLINE PAYMENTS through PayPal.
-We ONLY accept online payments.
+We ONLY accept online credit card payments.
 We cannot take any credit card payment over the phone or through the mail.
 If you are interested in paying online, go through our online payment page.

 Once the registration process has been completed.
 This includes all documents, DNA results, and all fees are paid.
-After is the registration process is completed, allow 6-8 weeks for completion.
-No certificate will be started until everything needed is received.
+Allow 6-8 weeks for completion.
+No certificate will be started or processed until everything needed is received.